| Machine | Any Chunky |

 TO FINISH

-Using Super Yarn, slip st around base of teacosy to pull it in as follows: 5 slip sts in Super Yarn ridge (catching in Newry strand by going under Newry strand on one st and over Newry strand on next st.) do not do any slip sts on Newry stripe.
-Using Super Yarn crochet a chain long enough to slip through eyelet holes at top, being careful to go under each thick stripe, and tie in a bow.
+Using thicker yarn, slip st around base of teacosy to pull it in as follows: 5 slip sts in thicker yarn ridge (catching in strand of thinner yarn by going under each strand on one st and over each strand on next st.) do not do any slip sts on thinner yarn stripe.
+Using thicker yarn crochet a chain long enough to slip through eyelet holes at top, being careful to go under each thick stripe, and tie in a bow.
+Using a bodkin weave yarn ends up into the chain.
+You could also crochet little round bobbles for the ends or attach a bead to each end.
+It's up to you.

 This pattern was first published in The Carriage Trade, Issue #43, June 1992